elodiegermani/bioinformatic_master_projects/README.md

 For each project, you can find instructions to launch the notebooks / scripts inside them or in the README.md file.

-I would like to thank the participants to all these projects for their involvement and for giving me their permission to publish this repository.
+I would like to thank the participants to all these projects (informations on the specific README.md files) for their involvement and for giving me their permission to publish this repository.